Zaltarba/blog/_posts/2024-09-23-BitcoinVolatility-2.md

 ---
 layout: post
-title: Estimating Bitcoin's Volatility Using A GARCH model
+title: Estimating Bitcoin's Volatility using a GARCH Model
 categories: [Algo Trading, Personal Project, Quantitative Analysis]
 excerpt: Dive into the second part of our three-part series on computing Bitcoin's volatility with Binance data.
 image: /images/BayesianClustering.png